rsocket/rsocket-rpc-java/README.md

 The rsocket/rsocket-rpc-java project uses an outdated version of RSocket and doesn't work well with CompositeMetadata.
 It uses custom parsing and encoding of metadata content to route messages.

-This project provides drop in (see note) replacement MetadataDecoder and MetadataEncoder classes.
+This project provides drop in (assuming RSocket RC1.7 and up) replacement MetadataDecoder and MetadataEncoder classes.

-**NOTE:**

-*Because rsocket-rpc-java isn't on maven, I'm using a fork of the project that can be accessed from jitpack. (the original rsocket-rpc-java fails on jitback because of protobuf requirements) That fork can be found here: https://github.com/regbo/lfp-rsocket-rpc-java*

 The two classes at work are MetadataDecoderLFP and MetadataEncoderLFP.
 They use MetadataWriter and MetadataReader classes to allow for custom serialization of metadata content.